F36ruary/F36ruary/README.md

 im not a part of as many fandoms as i used to, but ill list some of them here, incase you wanna yap together (*ᴗ͈ˬᴗ͈)ꕤ*.ﾟ

 - MLP
+- TBHK
+- KDH (DUHHH)
 - MHA (THE MANGA.)
 - GI
 - HSR
+- CRK
+- SVSS
+- TSHD
 - TGCF
 - JESUS (i know thats not exactely a fandom but...)
+- SASAKI AND MIYANO,

-- Sasaki and Miyano, honestly most bl's...
-BUT NOT THE SEXUAL ONES, PERISH.
+honestly most bl's...
+BUT NOT THE SEXUAL ONES, PERISH. (not yaoi baisically)

 - BLUEY
+- cars. (can you call that a fandom?)
-- OWL HOUSE
+- F1
 - CARMEN SANDIEGO
 - NINJAGO
-- GLITTERFORCE
-- FROZEN
-- FLOWERING HEART
 - FRIEREN

   and a few smaller ones.